-What is a Conservation Easement
+What is a conservation easement?

 A conservation easement is a legal agreement between the landowner and the land trust that permanently limits the uses of the land in order to protect its conservation values.
 The landowner continues to own the land and can live on it, sell it or pass it on to heirs with the agreement remaining in place.

 Conservation easements can be placed on various types and sizes of both private and public land.
 In most cases, the landowner is eligible for Federal income, estate, and property tax benefits.
-In some cases, the landowner may also qualify for Georgia tax benefits.